-Following development of Air Squared’s first spinning scroll expander prototype in early-2015, the E15H037B-SH-SS-SPN represents a second generation prototype that increases maximum output by incorporating design features that make the unit compatible with elevated inlet temperatures and pressures.
-The second generation prototype was tested in-house at Air Squared using a recently completed advanced ORC test rig.
+Following the development of Air Squared’s first spinning scroll expander prototype in early-2015, the E15H037B-SH-SS-SPN represents a second-generation prototype that increases maximum output by incorporating design features that make the unit compatible with elevated inlet temperatures and pressures.
+The second-generation prototype was tested in-house at Air Squared using a recently completed advanced ORC test rig.

 To satisfy environmental safety requirements associated with the use of R245fa, R134a, and other refrigerants, the spinning scroll prototype is semi-hermetic, oil lubricated, and has no dynamic sealing.
 By incorporating a patented magnetic coupling configuration that is unique to Air Squared, the generator is isolated from the working fluid, providing all-static sealing while also allowing for flexible connection to any output.